vitorazevedomonteiro/cross-spatial-correlation-model/README.md

 Additional figures, beyond those presented in the paper, are provided in the folder Data_Resources.

 # Reference
 Monteiro, V.A, Aristeidou, S. and O’Reilly, G.J.
-(2026) ‘Spatial cross-correlation models for next-generation amplitude and cumulative intensity measures’, Earthquake Spectra, (accepted)
+(2026) ‘Spatial cross-correlation models for next-generation amplitude and cumulative intensity measures’, Earthquake Spectra, https://doi.org/10.1002/esp4.70076

 # How to use
 ### Use the pairwise model to calculate spatial correlation.
 See pairwise_model_example.py: